Efficient Dual-domain Image Dehazing with Haze Prior Perception: Method

-To tackle this, we propose MGAM, which enhances local modeling through multi-scale feature extraction.
-By stacking small-kernel convolutions, MGAM captures multi-level representations and expands the receptive field at low computational cost.
-Unlike DSANet~\cite{cui2024dual}, which uses parallel large-kernel convolutions, our approach extracts features across different scales more efficiently.
-Here, “level” borrows the convention from U-Net, referring to receptive field size rather than spatial resolution.
+While HAFM effectively captures global degradation, it has limited capacity for modeling fine-detail, which is crucial for high-quality restoration.
+To remedy this, we propose MGAM to refine HAFM-modulated features and enhance local representation.

+Recent methods~\cite{10204775,10.1007/978-3-031-19800-7_11} focus on multi-scale structures to handle non-uniform haze by capturing spatial patterns at various scales.
+MGAM achieves this by stacking small convolutions that efficiently expand the receptive field while maintaining computational efficiency, in contrast to the large-kernel convolutions used in DSANet~\cite{cui2024dual}.

-Moreover, we introduce a hybrid gating mechanism that leverages low-level features rich in edge and texture cues to regulate the propagation of high-level semantic information.
-This modulation enables hierarchical interaction, facilitating adaptive feature fusion while preserving fine details.
-Additionally, the sensitivity of low-level features to local haze variations enhances the model’s ability to maintain semantic consistency and robustness under non-uniform haze conditions.
+In addition, MGAM incorporates a hybrid gating mechanism that uses low-level features, rich in edges and textures, to regulate the flow of high-level semantic information.
+This hierarchical interaction enables adaptive feature fusion while preserving fine details.
+The sensitivity of low-level features to local haze variations further improves semantic consistency and robustness under non-uniform haze conditions.

+Furthermore, the refined features from MGAM adjust the haze confidence map of the current DGFDBlock, which is then fed back to the PCGB to adaptively update the dark channel-guided features, enhancing haze localization.